Radio advertisement: Formats

 There is a broad range of choices for type and length of radio commercials.
 With changes in the radio industry and better production technologies, the mode of commercial presentation has changed, and commercial advertisements can take on a wide range of forms.
 The two primary types of radio ads are "live reads" and produced spots.

-Cousin to the ad-libbed commercial, live read refers to when a DJ reads an advertiser's spot on the air, delivered from a script, fact sheet or personal knowledge.
+Cousin to the ad-libbed commercial, live read refers to when a DJ reads an advertiser's spot on the air, delivered from a script, fact sheet, or personal knowledge.
 It can also refer to when the DJ "endorses" the advertiser's goods or services.
-The Radio Advertising Bureau (RAB) defines an endorsement as: "where the station or personality "endorses" the advertiser's product or service, usually "live" on-air."
+The Radio Advertising Bureau (RAB) defines an endorsement as: "where the station or personality 'endorses' the advertiser's product or service, usually 'live' on-air."

 Produced spots appear to be more common.
-A spot is 'produced' if the radio station or an advertising agency record it for the client.
+A spot is 'produced' if the radio station or an advertising agency records it for the client.
 Produced commercial formats include: straight read with sound effects or background music, dialogue, monologue (where the voice talent portrays a character, as opposed to an announcer), jingles, and combinations of these.
 Studies show that the quality of the commercials is as important to listeners, generally, as the number of ads they hear.